 11. Pray for the churches, home groups and “Houses of Peace” in your community and city, that they may be salt and light and practically love their neighbors, particularly those who are sick, vulnerable and in economic distress.

 12. Pray for the government leaders in your city, state and nation; for them to show wisdom, discernment and political will to make the correct decisions.

 13. Pray that God would redeem this crisis, that His name would be glorified through this pandemic, and that more people would turn to Him; also that you yourself would learn to love Him more, love your neighbor more, and love yourself more.

 Finally, ask yourself: How can I be part of God’s answer to these prayers?

 End this short time of prayer with thanksgiving acknowledging our God who loves us:

 “Our God and Father.
 Thank you for inviting us to form part of your mission to spread Shalom to those around us.
 Whether Your healing comes today, next week, or next month, we believe that You will heal our world.
 Make us grateful for every day we are in good health.
 Let us never forget that our life is a fragile gift.
 Yes, we are mortal beings and cannot control everything.
 You alone are the source and goal of everything, You alone are eternal, always loving.

 Sustained by Your deep peace we know that we will overcome the crisis and that death does not have the last word.
 Jesus, Lord and brother of all people, Your presence dispels all fears, it gives confidence and makes our hearts ready to be open and attentive to one another.
 We thank You for Your presence, Your love and Your goodness.
-We will continue to praise You, even as we wait for answers and join you in your mission to restore your Shalom to this world.
-We know that, in the future, when we look back, we will be filled with joy as we remember the revival, hope and peace that came out of this season.”
+We will continue to praise You and join you in your mission to restore your Shalom to this world, even as we wait for answers.
+We know that, in the future, when we look back, we will be filled with joy as we remember the renewal, hope and peace that came out of this season.”